-If you’re trying to import photos from several different cameras, you’ll quickly discover that the chances of having two or more photos with the same file name is quite high.
+Maybe you’re trying to import photos from several different cameras.
+You’ll quickly discover the chances of having two or more photos with the same file name are quite high.

-Because of this, it’s useful to be able to rename the rather cryptic file names your camera generates to more recognisable and unique names.
+Because of this, it’s useful to rename rather cryptic file names your camera generates.
+More recognizable and unique names are better.

-If you’re using several cameras on the same shoot, you might instead want to select a template that includes a custom name for a particular camera.
+Perhaps you’re using several cameras on the same shoot.
+If so, you might instead want to select a template that includes a custom name for a particular camera.

-There are lots from which to choose but if nothing suits your way of working, you can opt to make your own template by selecting ‘Edit’.
+There are lots to choose from.
+But if nothing suits how you work, you can make your own template by selecting Edit.